At Wally’s Speed Shop we have a term that we established called a Zero Point.

 Every car had its time when it was just another $500 car, and it was treated as such.

 Here is a not-so-fictional story:

 It’s 1969 and a young man returning from a war in SE Asia buys a 1969 SS Camaro.
 It’s a new car and it is treated as such.
-He drove it with pride for years, until it broke down and was not “worth fixing.”
+He drives it with pride for years, until it breaks down and is not “worth fixing.”

 The young man now has a family and then in 1993, it was decided to turn it back into a streetcar to take the family cruising with a mild engine.
 Original parts were scaped together from wrecking yards, the cage was cut out of it.
-That lasted a few years until the cheap engine overhaul starring knocking.
-Its sits again until his first kid turned 16 and they decided he needed Dad’s old car and the next version of the car was born.
+That lasted a few years until the cheap engine overhaul starting knocking.
+It sits again until his first kid turns 16 and they decided he needed Dad’s old car and the next version of the car was born.
 Rust holes from sitting, part old drag car, part family car, and always a classic.

-The son gets a job and he and his buddies, not much different from his dad’s back in the day start to build a high school car.
-It runs, but “its just an old car,” so no worries that the brakes are weak, the rear axle leaks, and you can drop empty beer cans out of the floor.
-Body filler gets spread of rust, paint gets applied by his senior year and he has a “sweet” car to all outside observers.
+The son gets a job and he and his buddies, not much different from his dad’s back in the day, start to build a high school car.
+It runs, but “its just an old car,” so no worries that the brakes are weak, the rear axle leaks and you can drop empty beer cans out of the floor.
+Body filler gets spread on rust, paint gets applied by his senior year and he has a “sweet” car to all outside observers.

 Most outside observers would say that it is a clean ‘69 Camaro SS that is being sold by the second owner that bought it from a one-owner family.

 You’ve talked to your spouse for years about wanting a ‘69 Camaro.
 You start doing research and you think you know what you are looking at.
 You run the bid up to your limit of $45k and you now own this Camaro.